WinterAxis/ESV-MD-Bible/The_Bible_esv/12_2_Kings/2_Kgs_2.md

 And he turned around, and when he saw them, he cursed them in the name of the LORD.
 And two she-bears came out of the woods and tore forty-two of the boys.

 ###### 25
-From there he went on to Mount Carmel, and from there he returned to Samaria. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+From there he went on to Mount Carmel, and from there he returned to Samaria.

 ***